 The final category is loan related.
 When we refer to this we mean the interest rate, loan term, and any fees associated with the loan.

 As mentioned, car title loans are short term solutions.
 Avoid long term title loans; the costs are excessive.
-See the graphs in a this article for what happens when title loans are made long term.

 A recent trend with some online lenders is extending the loan term far beyond a year and in some cases three or more years.
 As shown in the graphs, this only reduces the monthly payment slightly while increasing the total loan cost substantially.